maxludden/supergene-v2/books/book10/md/chapter-3159.md

 Han Sen rolled his eyes.
 “Wow, you sure make it sound easy as pie.
 How am I supposed to find wild Annihilation God Spirits with ease?”

 “It isn’t easy.
 If it was, the God Chaos Party would not have just almost broken the geno hall.
-He made the last leader reopen the universe to destroy the God Chaos Party.”
+He made the last leader reboot the universe to destroy the God Chaos Party.”
 God sighed.